| Updated 28.05.2024 | Languages: EN, FR, CZ, PL |

 -

-Access the webpage you've deployed from your browser.
+).
 You should see the smp-server information that you've provided in your ini file.

 Documentation